stock

 Denial Pattern Surveillance

+One of the most valuable capabilities involves tracking denial trends across multiple operational dimensions (payer, procedure code, diagnosis code, denial reason code).
 When denial rates rise across several clients for a specific procedure–payer combination, analysts can investigate immediately.

 Policy Monitoring and Interpretation